0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #23	What is the family of ransomware?

-as we saw from the previous question that's that family of ransomware is `DarkSide`. we also can find another way we can dump all processes to an executable file using `ProcDump` plugin and `--dump-dir=DUMP_DIR` then we can scan the whole directory using clamscan.
+As we saw from the previous question that's that family of ransomware is `DarkSide`.
+We can also find another way to dump all processes to an executable file using the `ProcDump` plugin and `-dump-dir=DUMP_DIR`.
+Then, we can scan the whole directory using clamscan.

 [![39](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/39.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/39.PNG)